Buzut/jamments/docs/configure-systemd.md

 WantedBy=multi-user.target
 ```

-Then reaload Systemd, make the service start on boot and start it:
+Then reload Systemd, make the service start on boot and start it:

 ```shell
 systemctl daemon-reload